Acrylic Vs PETG

 For laser cutting acrylic, you need to set the power to a fixed level.
 Low power of laser cutter is needed while cutting a PETG material.
 The clear edge of acrylic is a unique feature and is not found very often.

 This clear edge can be obtained by laser cutting the acrylic in the right way.
-It is also possible to get clear edges for PETG, but these materials risk tinting while usi8ng laser cut.
+It is also possible to get clear edges for PETG, but these materials risk tinting while using laser cut.

 For acrylic, you can use any standard glue to do the bonding and it works perfectly.
 In PETG, you are limited to super glue and a few other bonding agents only.
 But we recommend the bonding of this material via mechanical fixing.
 When it comes to thermoforming, both the materials are suitable and both can be thermoformed.
 However, there is a slight difference.
 PETG does not lose its strength when thermoformed, but from experience, we have seen that sometimes acrylic loses its strength in the process of thermoforming and becomes fragile.